CyberFlameGO/svnpython/Doc/library/stringio.rst

 instead.

 Since this module provides a factory function which returns objects of built-in types, there's no way to build your own version using subclassing.
-It's not possible to set attributes on it.
-Use the original :mod:`StringIO` module in those cases.
+Use the original :mod:`StringIO` module in that case.

 Unlike the memory files implemented by the :mod:`StringIO` module, those provided by this module are not able to accept Unicode strings that cannot be